Terms used:

 Eight elements:

-• Must include at least one single Axel; fully rotated single Axels will receive a bonus of three points (quality errors such as a Fall do not impact the bonus provided the full rotation requirement has been met); maximum of two bonuses applied per program
+- Must include at least one single Axel; one fully rotated single Axels will receive a bonus of three points (quality errors such as a Fall do not impact the bonus provided the full rotation requirement has been met); maximum of one bonus applied per program

 STAR 5 Program